-Ms. Heltzel made her debut in 2005 with Seattle Opera, as Siegrune in their acclaimed production of Wagner’s Der Ring des Nibelungen, for which she returned in 2009 and will again in 2013.
+Ms. Heltzel made her debut in 2005 with Seattle Opera, as Siegrune in their acclaimed production of Wagner’s Der Ring des Nibelungen, for which she returned in 2009 and 2013.
 This past season included role debuts of Suzuki in Puccini’s Madama Butterfly with Indianapolis Opera, Nevada Opera, Opera on the James, and Syracuse Opera, Azucena in Verdi’s Il Trovatore with Opera in the Heights, as well as Der Komponist in Strauss’ Ariadne auf Naxos with Winter Opera Saint Louis.

 Select recent engagements include Desideria in Menotti’s The Saint of Bleecker Street with New York’s Dicapo Opera Theatre, Dryade in Ariadne auf Naxos with Toledo Opera, Flora in La traviata for Seattle Opera, the title role in Bizet’s Carmen with both Tacoma and Skagit Operas, Orlovsky in Mississippi Opera’s Die Fledermaus, Handel’s Messiah and Janacek's Glagolitic Mass with Seattle Symphony, Verdi’s Requiem with Symphony Syracuse, Boston’s Back Bay Chorale and with the “Requiem for Darfur” at Carnegie Hall, Mahler's Das Lied von der Erde with the Boston Chamber Music Society, as well as numerous solo recitals with pianist Milos Repicky.
 In April 2013, she joined the Boston Philharmonic for Beethoven's Ninth Symphony at Symphony Hall.